sjambon/alm-workshop-2024-src/README.md

 ## Task 1
 ### Prerequisites

 * Start your own CodeSpace from the "main" branch **or** run everything locally in VSCode with the devcontainers extension!
+(This exercise was mostly tested on the GitHub one, so safe to use that)
     * You should get some pop-ups to install extensions from the devcontainer.json file
 * Run the command `docker run -p 80:80 nginx` to create a NGINX container inside your devcontainer
     * VSCode should propose to open up the forwarded port with a button and you should see the NGINX Welcome page